In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 The state also offers a 25 percent discount on annual passes to Florida State Parks for all honorably discharged veterans and service members.

-Are there special property tax exemptions for Florida veterans?
+Are there special property tax exemptions for Florida Veterans?

 Yes!
 Disabled veterans with a combat-related disability of 10 percent or more are eligible for a $5,000 homestead exemption.
 P&T disabled veterans receive a full property tax exemption in Florida.
 If you’re a disabled veteran age 65 or older, you can also claim a percentage exemption equal to the percentage of your VA disability rating.
 Unremarried surviving spouses of disabled veterans may also apply for these benefits.
-Military members who deploy receive an exemption for the percent of time deployed during the previous year.
+Military members who deploy receive an exemption for the percentage of time deployed during the previous year.

 What Florida VA benefits exist for income tax?